-- a.
+a.
 Sampling.
-The Discharger shall collect 24-hour composite effluent samples at Monitoring Location EFF-001 for critical life stage toxicity tests as indicated below.
-For toxicity tests requiring renewals, the Discharger shall collect 24-hour composite samples on consecutive or alternating days. - b.
+The Discharger shall collect 24-hour composite effluent samples at Monitoring Location EFF-001D for critical life stage toxicity testing as indicated below.

+For toxicity tests requiring renewals, the Discharger shall collect 24-hour composite samples on consecutive or alternating days.

+b.
 Test Species.
-The test species shall be inland silverside (Menidia beryllina), unless a more sensitive species is identified.
-If using this species proves unworkable, the Executive Officer may specify a different species in writing upon the Discharger's request with justification
+The test species shall be the water flea (Ceriodaphnia dubia) unless a more sensitive species is identified.
+If using this species proves unworkable, the Executive Officer may specify a different species in writing upon the Discharger's request with justification.